 The Board carries out its risk oversight function both as a whole and through delegation to the Board committees, which report regularly to the Board.
 The Audit Committee is responsible for reviewing and discussing with management the company's risk assessment and risk management processes and policies, including the company's enterprise-wide risk management program, as well as the company's financial and other risk exposures and the steps management has taken to monitor and control such exposures.
 The Audit Committee is also responsible for discussing with management and advising the Board with respect to the company's policies, processes, and procedures regarding compliance with applicable laws and regulations, the company's Statement of Ethics, and the company's Code of Ethics for the CEO and Senior Financial Officers.
-The Audit Committee meets regularly with the company's Global Chief Compliance Officer, Global Chief Ethics Officer, and other appropriate members of management regarding the implementation and effectiveness of the company's compliance and ethics programs.
+The Audit Committee meets regularly with the company's Global Chief Compliance Global Chief Ethics Officer, and other appropriate members of management regarding the implementation and effectiveness of the company's compliance and ethics programs.
 In addition, the Audit Committee oversees internal investigatory matters, including Walmart's internal investigation into alleged violations of the FCPA and other alleged crimes or misconduct in connection with foreign subsidiaries, and oversees the development and implementation of Walmart's enhanced global compliance program.

 The other Board committees also play a significant role in the Board's oversight of risk.
 For example, the CNGC is charged with developing and recommending to the Board the corporate governance principles applicable to the company; implementing incentive compensation programs with features that mitigate risk without diminishing the incentive nature of the compensation; reviewing and assessing the company's compliance with the corporate governance requirements established by the NYSE, the requirements established under SOX and the Dodd-Frank Wall Street Reform and Consumer Protection Act, and other applicable corporate governance laws and regulations; reviewing and advising the Board and management regarding the company's reputation with external constituencies, the company's social, community, sustainability, and charitable giving initiatives and strategies; and reviewing and advising management regarding the company's legislative affairs and public policy engagement strategy.
 Furthermore, the SPFC regularly reviews with management the company's financial status and advises management and the Board regarding financial matters, including the company's global financial policies and practices, the company's capital structure and capital expenditures, annual financial plans, and matters pertaining to potential acquisitions and divestitures.
-The CNGC's and the SPFC's review of these matters necessarily includes an analysis of any risks associated with such matters.
-Additional information regarding the roles and responsibilities of our Board committees can be found under "Board Committees" beginning on page 29.
+The CNGC's and the SPFC's review of these matters "Board Committees" beginning on page 29.